-Introduction to the Functions: SUMPRODUCT, INDEX and MATCH with Examples
+Introduction to the Functions – SUMPRODUCT, INDEX and MATCH (with Examples)

 1. SUMPRODUCT Function

-=SUMPRODUCT(array1,[array2],[array3],…)
+- Syntax: =SUMPRODUCT(array1,[array2],[array3],…)

-Returns the sum of the products of corresponding ranges or arrays.
+- Function: Returns the sum of the products of corresponding ranges or arrays.

-📌 Steps:
+Steps:

 =SUMPRODUCT((C5:C14=F16)*D5:D14)

-Inside the SUMPRODUCT function, there lies only one array.
+Inside the SUMPRODUCT function, there is only one array.
 Here, C5:C14=F16 means we’re instructing the function to match criteria from cell F16 in the range of cells C5:C14.
 By adding another range of cells D5:D14 with an Asterisk(*) before, we’re telling the function to sum up all the values from that range under the given criteria.

 2. INDEX Function

-=INDEX(array, row_num, [column_num])
+- Syntax: =INDEX(array, row_num, [column_num])

 or,